Guy-Meiri/FruitBasket/README.md

 # Fruit Basket Game

 This is a multiplayer game.
-The goal of the players is to guess the weigh of a fruit basket.
+The goal of the players is to guess the weigt of a fruit basket.
 Bonus features implemented: we finish the game not only if there were 100 attempts but also if 1500 milliseconds passed